 - An unavailable witness who is necessary to prove the defendant committed the crime

 - Loss of evidence necessary to prove that a defendant committed the crime

 By pointing out flaws in the prosecution's case, your attorney may be able to convince the state that the evidence is insufficient and that there isn't a reasonable likelihood of their success at trial.
 At this point, the prosecutor may choose to reject the case outright or send the case back to the appropriate law enforcement agency for further investigation.

 Note that once charges are formally filed, the case may only be dropped by way of a dismissal or a verdict of not guilty as a result of a lengthy court process.
 In any case, it's important that you have an experienced California criminal defense lawyer on your side who may fight for your rights and perhaps reduce or eliminate the penalties associated with a conviction.

 Prevent Charges from Being Filed after Your Arrest by Contacting an Expert California Criminal Defense Attorney Today

 During the brief window of opportunity after you're arrested but before charges have been filed, a skilled criminal defense attorney may be able to influence a prosecutor's choice to file a charge against you.
 As such, it's vital that you contact a legal professional as soon as possible after you've been arrested in California.
 The expert lawyers at the Aron Law Firm, led by William M. Aron, are dedicated to protecting your rights by investigating your case in detail and building a robust defense.

 At the Aron Law Firm, we have experience protecting clients from a wide variety of criminal charges.
 We take a client-centered approach that aims to make the legal process as painless as possible.
-To speak with a criminal defense attorney about preventing charges from being filed against you after an arrest, schedule a free consultation by giving us a call at (805) 618-1768 or by completing our online contact form today.
+To speak with a criminal defense attorney about preventing charges from being filed against you after an arrest, schedule a consultation by giving us a call at (805) 618-1768 or by completing our online contact form today.